 This is a highly recommended procedure that our editors have had done to their own rifles.
-Greg Tannel (Gre-Tan Rifles) is an expert at this procedure, and his turnaround time is fast — usually 2-3 days (shop time).
-Current price for a bushing job, which includes turning the firing pin to .062″, is $82.00 including USPS Priority Mail return shipping.
+Greg Tannel (Gre-Tan Rifles) is an expert at this procedure, and he does excellent work on a wide variety of bolts.
+Current price for a bushing job, which includes turning the firing pin to .062″, is $80.00, or $88.00 with USPS Priority Mail return shipping.

 If you have a factory rifle, a bushed firing pin is the way to go if you are shooting the high-pressure cartridges such as 6PPC, 6BR, 6-6.5×47 and 6.5×47.
 This is one of the most cost-effective and beneficial upgrades you can do to your factory rifle.
 For more info on the Firing Pin Bushing process, visit GreTanRifles.com, or email greg [at] gretanrifles.com.
 (After clicking the link for GreTanRifles.com, Click on “Services” > “Shop Services” > “Bolt Work”, and you’ll see a listing for “Bush Firing Pin Hole & Turn Pin”.
 Select “View Details”.)

 Work Done: Bush firing pin hole and turn pin.